FallenFireGit/RP2040-Devboard/README.md

 ## NOTE TO REVIEWER

 I didn’t end up recording a timelapse or keeping super consistent journal entries while working on this.
 Most of the project was done in longer sessions where I was focused on getting things working rather than documenting everything as I went (documenting is boring, and I got lazy).
 I realize now that I should’ve tracked progress better, but I’ve tried to reconstruct the main steps and decisions afterward as accurately as possible.
 In the future, I will remember to document more of my work as I go because I've now learned the importance of documenting.
-Also, this was my first project ever where I have had to document so now I understand how much I have documetn moving forward.
+Also, this was my first project ever where I have had to document, so now I understand how much I have documented moving forward.

+---

 A custom-designed RP2040 development board built for expanded storage, improved power delivery, and practical usability in embedded and DIY CNC applications.

----

 ## Overview